smart-on-fhir/fhir-bulk-data-docs/export.md

   - ```error``` - array of error file items following the same structure as the `output` array.
 Note: If no errors occurred, the server SHOULD return an empty array.
 Note: Only the `OperationOutcome` resource type is currently supported, so a server MUST generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.

   Each file item SHOULD contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
 Note: Each file MUST contain resources of only one type, but a server MAY create more than one file for each resources type returned.
-The number of resources contained in a file is MAY  vary between servers.
+The number of resources contained in a file MAY  vary between servers.
 If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.
    - ```url``` - the path to the file.
 The format of the file SHOULD reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.

   Each file item MAY optionally contain the following field: